FuFuWarrior/fintech-wallet-lite/ReadMe.md

 ## Transfer Fund to Another User's Account

-This allows the user to transfer fund from a account to another user's account
+This allows the user to transfer fund from a account to another user's account using this payload:

 ```json
 {